ZhangirB121/Python2Ass1SE-2001ZhangirB/README.md

-# ToDo app With Authentication
+# ToDo app with authentication in Django